 Identifying the source that is responsible for the sale, whether Facebook, email, or organic search is called Attribution.

-Hevo Data, a No-code Data Pipeline helps to transfer data from 100+ sources to a Data Warehouse/Destination of your choice to visualize it in your desired BI tool.
-Hevo is fully-managed and completely automates the process of not only loading data from your desired source but also enriching the data and transforming it into an analysis-ready form without having to write a single line of code.
+Hevo Data, a No-code Data Pipeline helps to transfer data from 100+ sources including 30+ Free sources like Google Analytics to a Data Warehouse/Destination of your choice to visualize it in your desired BI tool.
+Hevo is fully managed and completely automates the process of not only loading data from your desired source but also enriching the data and transforming it into an analysis-ready form without having to write a single line of code.
 Its fault-tolerant architecture ensures that the data is handled in a secure, consistent manner with zero data loss.

 It provides a consistent & reliable solution to manage data in real-time and always have analysis-ready data in your desired destination.
 It allows you to focus on key business needs and perform insightful analysis using a BI tool of your choice.